wareya/wearley/README.md

 ### Recommended changes

 - Your tokenizer should probably be aware of comments.
 Mine isn't.
+- The API I implemented gives error locations, but not the error state set.
+You'll have to add extra structure around that part to implementing full error reporting, which differs a lot depending on how you're using it.
 - This implementation has an arbitrary, right-to-left disambiguation strategy.
 This is OK for languages where ambiguity is an accident instead of a feature.
 If you need to fix it, my blog posts cover how to get left-to-right disambiguation with specific disambiguation rules.
 Basically:
 - - If you need left-to-right disambiguation, you'll need to reverse the grammar and input token stream before parsing.
 If the parse fails, unreverse them and parse again before producing error messages.
 - - If you need specific disambiguation rules, look at the data under each reduction pointer in a given list of reduction pointers, and apply your disambiguation rules to that data.